herrickfung/indimap/README.md

 This repository provides the IndiMap library, a Python library designed for analyzing and mapping individual differences in human behavior onto convolutional neural networks in perceptual decision-making tasks.

 ## Python Dependencies
-To use the IndiMap library, ensure the following Python dependencies are installed.
-The library is tested exclusively with these versions:
+The IndiMap library requires the following dependencies:

 1. einops==0.8.0
 1. matplotlib==3.6.3